NSO is incredibly grateful for all of our generous volunteers. It is only with their support that we can fulfill our mission every day.

 Providing Catered Boxed Meals – CWC

 Sponsoring an apartment at Martha’s House or Gatewood helps to directly impact new families moving into and starting our two-year transitional program.
 When you sponsor a new apartment you provide a comfortable, homey atmosphere for single mothers and their children who have been previously homeless.
-Responsibilities include, but are not limited to: Decorating and providing light furnishings to meet the basic needs of the family including: pots/pants, dishes, silverware, small appliances like a toaster, cleaning supplies, bedding, bathroom linens and small furniture items.
+Responsibilities include, but are not limited to Decorating and providing light furnishings to meet the basic needs of the family including pots/pans, dishes, silverware, small appliances like a toaster, cleaning supplies, bedding, bathroom linens and small furniture items.
 Sponsors can also paint the apartment if desired (NSO provides the paint.)

 Naming Rights Sponsorship